wolfgang-stefani/Behavioral-Cloning/README.md

 #### 1. Model architecture

+The model was not built from scratch.
+The following, existing NVIDIA pipeline for autonomous driving served as a starting point.

 ![alt text][image9]

+Feeding the NVIDIA model with 160x320 sized images (RGB which means 3 channels) from the training set (recorded with the camera in the simulator) 'model.summary()' returns the following information about the shapes of the network layers.

 ![alt text][image10]

-The model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 3 and 64 (model.py lines 76-86)
+Training the model with this architecture was not satisfactory.
+The vehicle was able to drive autonomously and very centrally through the course, but it shaked and fidgeted a lot.
+That would mean little comfort for the passengers.

+Many iterative steps later after modifying the model, adding new layers, testing, removing layers again, testing different parameters, fixing bugs, etc., the convolution neural network finally still consists of 5 convolutional layers and 4 dense layers (just like the NVIDIA example) but with serveral other layer types on top.
+Here is the summary:

+![alt text][image11]

-The data is normalized in the model using a Keras lambda layer (code line 76).
+Data is being normalized in the model using a Keras lambda layer.

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model is not overfitting.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 Dropout layers where added.
 Dropout consists in randomly setting a fraction rate of input units to 0 at each update during training time, which helps prevent overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model uses an adam optimizer, so the learning rate was not tuned manually (model.py line 90).
+The model uses an adam optimizer, so the learning rate was not tuned manually.

-#### 4. Appropriate training data
+#### 4. Creation of training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road (offcenter-to-center driving/recovery driving) and counterclockwise-driving which is realized by data augmentation (flipping images vertically) (model.py code lines 51-56).
-I flipped images and angles (multiplying by -1.0).
+I used a combination of center lane driving, recovering driving and driving counterclockwise.
+The latter is additionally realized by data augmentation (flipping images vertically and multiplying angles by -1.0 accordingly).

+To capture good driving behavior, I first recorded two laps on track one driving in the center.

+I then recorded the vehicle recovering from the sides (left or right) to the center so that the vehicle would learn how to get back to the center in case it strays from the middle while driving autonomously.

+Finally I recorded two laps driving in the center counterclockwise.

 #### 5. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back on track if this occurs while driving autonomously.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over- or underfitting.
-The ideal number of epochs was 5.
+A good number of epochs turned out to be 5.

+#### 6. Loss visualization

+![alt text][image12]

 [//]: # (Image References)